 In the UK, there are more than 180,000 children in kinship care.
 Grandparents are the most common kinship carers, but older siblings, aunts, uncles, and people who know the child well can also take on the role.
 Individuals are known as a family and friend's carer if they are a grandparent, aunt, uncle, brother, sister or family friend looking after a child who can't be cared for by their birth parents.
 They must be approved as a foster carer if the local council has officially asked them to look after a child.
-If the local council didn't ask them to look after the child has come to stay with them
+If the local council didn't ask them to look after the child, they don't have to tell them the child has come to stay with them